-We are thrilled to have already confirmed England’s World Cup-winning centre Mike Tindall, Australian all-time great David Campese and England and British Lions star Austin Healey as our VIP guest speakers with another big name to be confirmed shortly.
+We are thrilled to have already confirmed England’s World Cup-winning centre Mike Tindall, Australian all-time great David Campese and England and British Lions star Austin Healey as our VIP guest speakers .
 Our panel of legends will be previewing the Rugby World Cup and England’s prospects, as well as discussing their own stellar careers along with our Sky Sports host for the day, Pete Graves.

 England vs USA: England’s second fixture of the tournament follows their opener against Tonga on the 22nd September, and should provide an opportunity for the players to stake a claim for a starting place for the rest of the tournament.
 The USA have come a long way in recent years and enjoyed a cracking 2018 international campaign, winning 11 of their 14 matches including thrilling victories over Scotland, Samoa and Argentina.
 The side boasts some highly talented players including the likes of Cardiff Blues winger Blaine Scully, Worcester Warriors hooker Joe Taufete’e and London Irish centre Bryce Campbell.
 It should be a fascinating test for England as the look to build momentum going into the key fixtures.